You can listen to the audio version of this article.

 That leads us to the nature of the rating.
 Does the rating question focus the attention of the rater on internal or external causality?
-If it does, it skews the results, and the reliability.
+If it does, it skews the results and the reliability.
 If it doesn’t, it leaves the unreliability in the hands of the attributional preferences of the rater.
 Since we each have our own attributional preferences, in different contexts, there is built-in, and inevitable, inter-rater unreliability.

-When people have their mind on one aspect of events, they are blind to other aspects taking place simultaneously.
+When people have their minds on one aspect of events, they are blind to other aspects taking place simultaneously.
 Even if the other aspects are screamingly loud, most people will simply not process them, if their attention is on an aspect of concern to them.

-You may have seen video of the gorilla walking through a scene.
+You may have seen a video of the gorilla walking through a scene.
 People asked to attend to something else simply do not see the gorilla.

-Even more revealing is that when people see the video, and are told in advance that others cannot see the gorilla, they have difficulty understanding how anyone can have missed such an obvious event.
+Even more revealing is that when people see the video and are told in advance that others cannot see the gorilla, they have difficulty understanding how anyone can have missed such an obvious event.

 That tells us much about inter-rater reliability: